 Location in Nebraska

-Not known to exist in Nebraska.
+Has been found in Nebraska.
 Found in Iowa, South Dakota, and most states in Eastern and Central U.S.

 Pathway of Introduction and Spread